rsc-cis133DA-in-v12/CIS133DA-L11-Project-Template/README.md

 3. If there are files and folders present other than this `readme.md` file, take some time to familiarize yourself with the files within the repo so you know where they are located.
 This will help you when asked to use them within the project directions.

    > **TIP:** Before beginning any work on the project, read through all the steps to understand what you will be doing.
-4. Create a subfolder to the Lesson 11 course folder called:` scripts`
+4. Create a subfolder within the Lesson 11 Repo folder called: `scripts`
 5. Create a new file within the scripts subfolder called: `javascript.js`

 <br>